emersonhsieh/triggersafe_tests/README.md

 ## Instructions

-`test_create` takes in a yaml configuration, creates all the services and deployments specified in the yaml, and then tests to see if the services and deployments have been created.
+`test_create.py` takes in a yaml configuration, creates all the services and deployments specified in the yaml, and then tests to see if the services and deployments have been created.
 Run this script using:

     python3 -i test_create.py --yaml_path guestbook.yaml